-The five musicians of Calefax are the inventors of the reed quintet: Oliver Boekhoorn (oboe), Ivar Berix (clarinet), Raaf Hekkema (saxophone), Jelte Althuis (bass clarinet) en Alban Wesly (bassoon).
+The musicians of Calefax are the inventors of the reed quintet: Oliver Boekhoorn (oboe), Bart de Kater (clarinet), Raaf Hekkema (saxophone), Jelte Althuis (bass clarinet) and Alban Wesly (bassoon).

-Raaf Hekkema (1968) arranges around half the Calefax repertoire.
-He also performs as a soloist.
+Raaf Hekkema (1968) plays the saxophone and arranges around half the Calefax repertoire.
+He also performs as a soloist and is a teacher at the Royal Conservatoire in The Hague.
 Raaf devotes his energy towards developing the repertoire for saxophone, sometimes leading to seemingly insurmountable projects such as his arrangement and CD recording of the 24 caprices for solo violin by Paganini, for which he was crowned ‘Instrumentalist of the Year’ in 2007 by the German ECHO Klassik.
-He has also been awarded a number of other prizes.
-His arrangements and compositions have been published by Schott Music.
+He has also been awarded a number of other prizes and has been a member of the Dutch Akademie van Kunsten (KNAW) since 2020.
 Own site: www.raafhekkema.com.

 Jelte Althuis (1967) studied clarinet under Herman Braune and George Pieterson at the Sweelinck Conservatory in Amsterdam, qualifying as a performing musician in 1993.
 He concluded his simultaneous bass clarinet studies under Harry Sparnaay with distinction.
 Since joining Calefax in 1994, he has been both a member and arranger, playing regularly for the larger orchestras in the Netherlands.
 At Calefax, he usually limits himself to playing bass clarinet and basset horn.
 Jelte owns, maintains and drives a 1969 Volvo Amazon.